-20. Following the meeting, and after a period of reflection, the employer must decide whether the allegations are upheld and if disciplinary action is justified or not.
+- 18. Following the meeting, and after a short adjournment, the employer must decide whether disciplinary action is justified or not.
 Where it is decided that no action is justified the employee should be informed.
 Where it is decided that disciplinary action is justified the employer will need to consider what form this should take.
-Before making any decision the employer should take account of the employee's disciplinary and general record, length of service, actions taken in any previous similar case within the organisation, the explanations given by the employee and - most important of all - whether the severity of any intended disciplinary action is proportionate and reasonable in all the circumstances.
+Before making any decision the employer should take account of the employee's disciplinary and general record, length of unblemished service, actions taken in any previous similar case within the organisation, the explanations given by the employee and most important of all whether the severity of any intended disciplinary action is proportionate and reasonable in all the circumstances.
 In considering the circumstances employers should take account of, in particular, the extent to which standards have been breached.

-21. Examples of actions the employer might choose to take are set out in paragraphs 22-29.
+Employers should also consider any special circumstances which might make it appropriate to adjust the severity of any intended action. - 19.
+Examples of actions the employer might choose to take are set out in paragraphs 20 27.
 It is normally good practice to give employees at least one chance to improve their conduct or performance before they are issued with a final written warning.
-However, if an employee's misconduct or unsatisfactory performance - or its continuance - is sufficiently serious, for example because it is having, or is likely to have, a serious harmful effect on the organisation, it may be appropriate to move directly to a final written warning.
+However, if an employee's misconduct or unsatisfactory performance or its continuance is sufficiently serious, for example because it is having, or is likely to have, a serious harmful effect on the organisation, it may be appropriate to move directly to a final written warning.
 In cases of gross misconduct, the employer may decide to dismiss for a first offence of a particular kind.
-Further guidance on dealing with gross misconduct is set out at paragraphs 38-39.
+(Further guidance on dealing with gross misconduct is set out at paragraphs 35 36).